Mexican cholera outbreak spreads, preventative campaign launched

-MEXICO CITY, Oct 14 (Reuters) - A cholera outbreak in central Mexico has risen to 159 confirmed cases and spread to four states as well as the capital, the country’s health minister said on Monday.
+MEXICO CITY (Reuters) - A cholera outbreak in central Mexico has risen to 159 confirmed cases and spread to four states as well as the capital, the country’s health minister said on Monday.

 One death has been attributed to the outbreak, the ministry said as it launched a nationwide public health campaign aimed at preventing further infections.